 Sargassum is a type of brown seaweed algae that is common to this area.
 While it has been common in this area for a long time, it has recently become an issue because it has grown to large proportions in the past 5 or so years.

-The sargassum now fills beaches, making it impossible to enjoy the beach.
+The sargassum now fills beaches, making it impossible to enjoy those areas.
 The seaweed washes up in piles, covering the beach in smelly piles.

 Most resorts attempt to remove the seaweed for their guests, but employees are often tirelessly working all day to no avail, as the seaweed washes up faster than it can be removed.